onConsensus/website/_pages/about.md

 ---
 layout: page
-title: About VJs Mag
+title: About onConsensus
 permalink: /about/
 image: '/images/audio_visual_performance.png'
 ---

-VJs TV created in 2011 and VJs Mag created in 2013 by [Guillaume Lauzier](https://guillaumelauzier.com) out of passion for vjing, VJs Mag is a digital publication dedicated to exploring and promoting audiovisual art forms.
-Our team is made up of artists, professionals, and enthusiasts who are passionate about the intersection of sound and visual media.
-We strive to provide a platform for creators and audiences to connect, share knowledge, and discover new and exciting work in the field.
+onConsensus was founded in 2022 by [Guillaume Lauzier](https://guillaumelauzier.com) out of a deep passion for decentralized technologies and the transformative potential they hold.
+As an online news platform, onConsensus is dedicated to exploring and promoting the latest developments in blockchain, cryptocurrency, DeFi, and cybersecurity.
+Our team is composed of tech experts, journalists, and enthusiasts who are driven by a shared interest in the intersection of technology, finance, and digital security.
+We aim to create a space where readers, innovators, and industry professionals can connect, exchange ideas, and stay informed about the rapidly evolving world of decentralized systems.

-Our content includes interviews with industry leaders, reviews of new and emerging technologies, and profiles of up-and-coming artists.

-We have now implemented a contribution system using GitHub for audiovisual art journalists and content producers.
-This fair and transparent contribution system encourages anyone to join the team and contribute.
-More information is available on our [documentation page](https://vjsmag.com/documentation/).
+We have now implemented a contribution system using GitHub for writers, researchers, and content creators passionate about blockchain, cryptocurrency, decentralized finance (DeFi), and cybersecurity.
+This fair and transparent contribution system encourages anyone with expertise or interest in these fields to join the team and contribute.
+More information is available on our [documentation page](https://onconsensus.com/documentation/).

-We aim to support the community of audiovisual artists, event organizers, and communities.
-We hope that VJs Mag will serve as a valuable resource for anyone interested in audiovisual art forms, and we welcome you to join us in our mission to celebrate and support the vibrant world of AV art.
+onConsensus is committed to empowering the community of blockchain developers, crypto investors, DeFi pioneers, and cybersecurity professionals.
+We aim to provide a trusted resource for anyone passionate about decentralized technologies through in-depth insights and a collaborative platform.
+We invite you to join us in our mission to drive innovation and celebrate the transformative power of this decentralized future.